 Verification and Payment

-The seller’s bank verifies the documents to ensure they comply with the terms of the LC.
-Upon verification, the seller’s bank sends the documents to the issuing bank for final approval.
+The seller’s bank verifies the documents to ensure they comply with the terms of the LC and then sends them to the issuing bank for final approval.

 The issuing bank then releases the funds to the seller’s bank, which credits the seller’s account.
 This process guarantees the seller receives the money promptly, provided all conditions are met.